 |

-Example: Four years after its founding, a
+Four years after its founding, a high technology firm

-high technology firm servicing computer manufacturers was repairing $4
+servicing computer manufacturers was repairing $4 billion worth of computers

-billion worth of computers and peripheral equipment annually for one of the
+and peripheral equipment annually for one of the largest computer

-the one customer.
-Seeking to grow and to diversify its customer base, the
+Seeking to grow and to diversify its customer base, the client wanted to gain

-client wanted to gain a clear understanding of the competition in its
+a clear understanding of the competition in its fledgling sub-industry, Outsourced

-fledgling sub-industry, Outsourced Repairs and Logistics, before choosing
+Repairs and Logistics, before choosing strategies.
+Michael Strategic Analysis

-strategies.
-Michael Strategic Analysis was retained to perform a competitor
+was retained to perform a competitor analysis for this client, a difficult

-typically has not yet been researched much, and data are hard to find.
-Mainly
+much, and data are hard to find.
+Mainly through deep Internet intelligence

-through deep internet intelligence gathering, we identified and examined
+gathering, we identified and examined twelve direct competitors, determined

-their strategies or lack thereof, and ranked competitors by strength.
-We also
+their relative performance, diagnosed their strategies or lack thereof, and

-projected overall future market size, and market share and rank for each
+and market share and rank for each competitor.
+We found a rapidly

-competitor.
-We found a rapidly consolidating industry already scrambling for
+consolidating industry already scrambling for an ever-smaller number of

-an ever-smaller number of manufacturing clients as that industry too
+manufacturing clients as that industry too consolidates.
+These findings

-strategies for the client and to other strategies to avoid.
+pointed clearly to certain best growth strategies for the client and to other

 |